Healthdirect — your trusted source of quality health information and advice

 Collecting personal information for digital services — websites and mobile applications

-We have a range of digital offerings, including services and tools on our website and the Healthdirect user account for web browser.
+We have a range of digital offerings, including services and tools on our website and mobile application.

 Using services and tools on our website